pietrop/digital-paper-edit-firebase/README.md

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->

-An application to make it faster, easier and more accessible to edit audio and video interviews using automatically generated transcriptions from STT service.
+An application to make it faster, easier and more accessible to edit audio and video interviews using automatically generated transcriptions from STT(Speech To Text) services.

 See [intro](./docs/intro.md) for more info on the project.
 And [user journey](./docs/user-journey/user-journey.md) for a high level overview of the user journey.